By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

 How Do You Fix a Dislocated Shoulder?

 A dislocated shoulder is a medical emergency.
 If you are concerned that you may have a shoulder dislocation, go to the Emergency Department.
 There are videos and instructions online about fixing it yourself, but this is a BAD IDEA!
 If the shoulder is dislocated, there could also be a fracture or a compromised nerve or blood vessel.
 Trying to fix it yourself can result in serious medical issues.
 Remember, Mel Gibson was an actor.

 What is a Bankart Repair?

-When the shoulder dislocates anteriorly (to the front), the joint’s front part can become damaged.
+When the shoulder dislocates anteriorly (to the front), damage occurs to the front of the shoulder complex.
 This may include torn ligaments and cartilage or labrum.
 This is called a Bankart Lesion.
-If the front of the labrum tears, it may need to be reattached to the shoulder’s socket.
+If the front of the labrum tears, surgery to repair the labrum is what you may need.
 If this happens, an orthopedic surgeon will reattach the labrum’s front back in place using anchors and sutures.
 This is known as a Bankart Repair.
 A Bankart Repair can help to keep the shoulder from dislocating again.
 It also helps the shoulder to function better.

 If a Bankart Repair is performed, the patient will require Rehabilitation to restore proper movement and function in the shoulder.

 What Do I Do if My Shoulder Dislocates?

 The quick answer is to seek medical treatment quickly.
 If you go to the Emergency Department, they will relocate and probably refer you to an Orthopedic Surgeon.
 If your shoulder dislocates more than once, it means that the shoulder is unstable, and you need to see a Shoulder Orthopedic Doctor.
 You may need therapy to increase the strength around the shoulder.
 Sometimes, surgery is needed to make the shoulder more stable.